 You can cut down the rebooting time by setting your encoding software to automatically re-engage.
 Different programs have different ways to do this.
 To read more about encoding software, take a look at this article on the best encoding software settings.

 Another way to reduce the potential disruption of rebooting is to use a hardware encoder rather than encoding software.
 This option is not ideal or viable for all broadcasters, but it can be a useful alternative.
-That said, hardware encoders do occasionally lock up and requires reboots, too.
-This need to restart is universal condition of computers, except that most hardware encoders are ASIC or DSP chip-based rather than computer CPU based.
+That said, hardware encoders do occasionally lock up and require reboots, too.
+This need to restart is the universal condition of computers, except that most hardware encoders are ASIC or DSP chip-based rather than computer CPU based.
 This gives hardware encoders a slight edge here, though it cannot completely eliminate the need for reboots.

 Take-away: Create redundancy via a hardware encoder or via automatically re-engaging a software encoder.